Step 4. Specify Target Server

 Make sure the account you are using has been granted the sysadmin role on the target SQL Server machine.

-- If you selected the Use the following account option and want to use SQL Server authentication, select the Use SQL Server authentication check box.
-If you do not select the check box, Veeam Explorer will use Windows authentication.
+- If you selected the Use the following account option and want to use Microsoft SQL Server authentication, select the Use SQL Server authentication check box.
+If you do not select the check box, Veeam Explorer for Microsoft SQL Server will use Windows authentication.

-Make sure that the administrative share (for example, \\myserver\C$) on a target machine is available.
+Make sure that the administrative share (for example, \\myserver\C$) on the target machine is available.
 Read and Write are minimum required permissions, Full Control is recommended.